mattskone/robot_maze/README.md

 ### License

-Use of the contents of this repository is governed by the [MIT License](https://github.com/mattskone/robot_maze/blob/develop/LICENSE).
+The use of the contents of this repository is governed by the [MIT License](https://github.com/mattskone/robot_maze/blob/develop/LICENSE).